 Freddy Tsimba is an artist and sculptor who holds a degree from the Kinshasa Academy of Fine Arts (monumental sculpture, 1989).
 He prefers to work in bronze and metal, creating assemblages with recovered materials like scrap metal, including bullet casings and cartridge cases, as well as spoons.
 He is a famous in Kinshasa and on the international arts scene for his bullet casing sculptures and machete houses.
 Tsimba is a unique and independent artist, who defends human rights in his work.
 He denounces the tragedies caused by war, and highlights human violence throughout history.
 He participated in the "Africa Remix" exhibition, the Dakar Biennial (2005) and two exhibitions, 'The Divine Comedy' (2014) and "Afriques en Capitales" (2017), which were curated by Simon Njami.
 He has won several international prizes.
 During his residency in 2016, he created two installations.
-These residences receive funding from the Belgian Development Cooperation and the European SWICH project (2016): nally created for the museum's Memorial gallery in 2016.
+These residences receive funding from the Belgian Development Cooperation and the European SWICH project (2016) : "Ombres" is a permanent installation, which was originally created for the museum's Memorial gallery in 2016.
 This gallery lists the names of the 1,508 Belgian soldiers who died in Congo during the struggle for independence, which explains its name.
 At the time, the Congolese victims were not deemed worthy of being listed.
 The artist has made two interventions in the gallery.
 He asked the museum to remove the busts and displays that refer to Belgium's past as a victorious coloniser.
 Only two sets of wheels and a drawbar that were used during the independence process of Congo, remained in place.
-This cart, among others, was used to transport In addition to this tribute to the victims of forced labour in Congo, the artist has used daylight to inscribe the names of the first Congolese victims to die in Belgium in the wake of the colonisation of Congo: at the World Expo in Antwerp in 1894, in the park of Tervuren during the World Expo in 1897 and the names of the children of Gijzegem, who died between 1890 and 1906.
-The daylight projects the name of these Congolese citizens on the gallery's wall. - Centres fermés, rêves ouverts (Closed centres, open dreams), Tervuren, 2018.
-Reinforcing bars from the construction site at Tervuren and spoons from Kinshasa. - Temporary installation by Freddy Tsimba against the wall's exterior façade.
+This cart, among others, was used to transport materials during the construction of the Matadi-Kinshasa railway line (1890-1898).
+In addition to this tribute to the victims of forced labour in Congo, the artist has used daylight to inscribe the names of the first Congolese victims to die in Belgium in the wake of the colonisation of Congo: at the World Expo in Antwerp in 1894, in the park of Tervuren during the World Expo in 1897 and the names of the children of Gijzegem, who died between 1890 and 1906.
+The daylight projects the name of these Congolese citizens on the gallery's wall.
+Centres fermés, rêves ouverts (Closed centres, open dreams), Tervuren, 2018.
+Reinforcing bars from the construction site at Tervuren and spoon. from the construction site at Tervuren and spoons from Kinshasa.
+Temporary installation by Freddy Tsimba against the wall's exterior façade.
 DR Congo, artist's collection.